forkunited/TextClassification/README.md

 Before running anything, you need to configure the project for your local setup.
 To configure, do the following:

+1. Untar the jars at *files/jars.tgz* into an appropriate location.

-1. Copy *files/build.xml* and *files/textclass.properties* to the top-level directory
+2. Copy *files/build.xml* and *files/textclass.properties* to the top-level directory
 of the project.

-2. Fill out the copied *textclass.properties* and *build.xml* files with the appropriate settings by replacing text surrounded by square brackets.
+3. Fill out the copied *textclass.properties* and *build.xml* files with the appropriate settings by replacing text surrounded by square brackets.